Spectral gaps of random graphs and applications: Background: spectra of random graphs

+There are multiple common notions of spectra of a graph.
+The most elementary definition is given by the eigenvalues of the adjacency matrix $A$.
+The subjects of our main theorems are the eigenvalues of the normalized Laplacian $\EL$ (see~\eqref{eq:nldef} for a precise definition).
+When the graph is regular, these two notions of spectra are just shifted rescalings of one another.

+Appropriately, when the graph is nearly regular, as is the case for $G(n,p)$ with $p = \omega(\log n / n),$ these two spectra behave in nearly the same way.
+Coarse statements about the {spectral gap} of $G(n,p)$ in this regime can largely be considered a statement about either spectra, and indeed, the primary method for estimating the gap of $\EL$ in the setting of \ER graphs is by comparison with $A.$

-We study the normalized Laplacian matrix of a graph.
-A good introduction to the properties of the normalized Laplacian are available in~\cite{Chung}.
+We will now give a precise definition of the normalized Laplacian.
+A good general introduction to the properties of the normalized Laplacian is available in~\cite{Chung}.
 Let $\pi_+$ be the projection map onto the vertices with positive degree, let $T$ be the diagonal matrix of degrees, and let $A$ be the adjacency matrix.
 The normalized Laplacian is defined as